thetizzo/thetizzo.github.io/_drafts/scaling-elasticsearch-for-fun-&-profit.md

     * No bloating of deleted documents over time which removes the need to Reindex periodically
     * More CPU resources available for search requests since they aren't being spent on writing whole conversations repeatedly.

+* **Documents in the index should have a flat structure**

-* Documents in the index should have as flat a structure as possible.
-Having a deeply nested structure doesn't perform well because Elasticsearch separately indexes each node in the document which takes a lot of processing power on write and leads to large, bloated indexes which need more shards, which then makes search slower.
+  Documents in the index should have as flat a structure as possible.
+Having a deeply nested structure doesn't perform well because Elasticsearch separately indexes each node in the document as a separate document which takes a lot of processing power on write and leads to large, bloated indexes which need more shards, which then makes search slower.

 ### Monitoring